 Different Groups to be included in assessment Possible positive or negative impact on group/s?
 Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should be directly related to the potential impacts identified.
-Cumulative impacts (proposed changes elsewhere which might worsen impacts identified above) Housing qualit and poor energy decent with the in the private sthat on the ind Super Output with the Government of the Carers as a Following the borrowing sup Disabled Facil Supporting Peop A service (West Permitigate the impact financial year, 2011 the numbers of single service (West Pierrowing Supporting Peop A service (West Permitigate the impact financial year, 2011 the numbers of single service (West Pierrowing Supporting Peop A service (West Pi r Housing Renewal & Disabled Facilities Granty is known to have a major impact on health party of the city's housing stock (see vast majority (92%) being in the private sector.
-Sector are living in non-decent accommodation.
-To our living environment sub domain (housing qual Areas are in the bottom 20% nationally with more vernment has deleted funding for private sector of 2012/13 using the 2012/13 New Homes Bonus cellation of this programme will have significant of the ple, vulnerable children, women, transsexual quiring improvements Disabilities due to fewer DFGs being carried of there will be fewer adaptations and longer waiting the ported by the New Homes Bonus to fund a Privalities Grant funding.
-A full EIA will be required if the ple Tiered Mental Health Service (in partnership there is an interim, 1-year arrangement or the of ASC & Health funding for the mental health 12-13.
-This is an interim, 1-year arrangement or the of supported accommodation for single/homeles/homeless and rough sleepers has significantly in Project) is further reduced over the next year (2 cant cumulative impact in terms of financial presents) ticularly around issues such as damp, disrepair up to 40,000 homes) is considered to be non-In addition, 42.5% of all vulnerable households.
-The Index of Multiple Deprivation 2010 shows ality), almost half (48%) of the city's Lower e than 1 in 4 in the bottom 10%.
-The enewal work the Council has supported a showever there is no funding available from disproportionate impacts to: Source, BME all more likely to live in non-decent at leading to longer waiting lists go times for those they are caring for stance, in 2012/13 the authority used prudential at escetor Renewal Programme and top up the programme funding is reduced.
-To with ASC & Health) meet the needs of mental health clients to tiered service not being made available this ally and has had a negative impact by reducing the ess and rough sleeper clients, at a time where increased.
-Supporting People funding for this 2013/14) and funding ends in 2014/15.
-This provision/accommodation for single/homeless, rough sleepers and mental health client groups.
+Cumulative impacts (proposed changes elsewhere which might worsen impacts identified above) Housing qualit and poor energy decent with the in the private sthat on the ind Super Output A Whilst the Government in 2013/14.
+Cand • Older Peophousing red • Those with • Carers as following the aborrowing supplicabled Facility Supporting Peophousing Peophousing Peophousing Supplicabled Facility Supporting Peophousing Peophousing Supplicabled Facility Supporting Peophousing Peophousing Supplication of Supporting Peophousing Peopho r Housing Renewal & Disabled Facilities Grandy is known to have a major impact on health participation of the city's housing stock (relevant majority (92%) being in the private sector.
+It is ector are living in non-decent accommodation.
+To our living environment sub domain (housing quant Areas are in the bottom 20% nationally with more remment has deleted funding for private sector reconstruction of this programme will have significant of the collection of this programme will have significant of the collection of this programme will have significant of the collection of the programme will have significant of the collection of the programme will have significant of the collection of the programme will have significant of the collection of the programme that the collection of the collection of the programment of the collection of the programment funded housing renewal assistant of the collection of government funded housing renewal assistant of the collection of government funded housing renewal assistant of government funded housing renewal ass ticularly around issues such as damp, disrepair up to 40,000 homes) is considered to be non-In addition, 42.5% of all vulnerable households.
+The Index of Multiple Deprivation 2010 shows lity), almost half (48%) of the city's Lower e than 1 in 4 in the bottom 10%.
+The enewal work the Council has supported a mowever there is no funding available from lisproportionate impacts to: The enewal more likely to live in non-decent with leading to longer waiting lists grade times for those they are caring for estance, in 2012/13 the authority used prudential the Sector Renewal Programme and top up the programme funding is reduced.
+The with ASC & Health is the needs of mental health clients to tiered service not being made available this lity and has had a negative impact by reducing the estance of the service in 2013/14) and funding ends in 2014/15.
+This is sures and loss of service